 Inside: Resources and Ideas for The Day of the Dead or Día de los Muertos in Spanish Class

 Each year many people in Mexico and beyond celebrate Día de los Muertos at the end of October and the beginning of November.
-We know that this time of year is hard for teacher and we are in that never ending stretch between Labor Day and Thanksgiving.
+We know that this time of year is hard for teachers and we are in that never-ending stretch between Labor Day and Thanksgiving.
 (Especially for those like me that do not have any kind of fall break in that stretch).
-As Spanish teachers this is an excellent opportunity to mix up your normal curriculum and spend some time on a cultural celebration that students will find enlightening and interesting.
+As Spanish teachers, this is an excellent opportunity to mix up your normal curriculum and spend some time on a cultural celebration that students will find enlightening and interesting.

 - The Book of Life – El libro de vida – novice guide

 - Day of the Dead Video – 25 min. documentary style in mostly English here